yutao331763646/ngx-vant/src/app/page/en_US/field/README.md

 ### Basic Usage

-The value of field is bound with v-model.
+The value of field is bound with ngModel.

 ```html
 <van-cell-group>